Maccabi Tel Aviv F.C.: Supporters and politics

 A survey conducted in March 2012 by Yedioth showed that Maccabi Tel Aviv was the second-most popular team among Israeli football fans (23%) right after rivals Maccabi Haifa (28%).
 The same survey revealed that 33% of Tel Aviv residents support the team.

 Reports by the New Israel Fund have found Maccabi Tel Aviv as having the second-most racist fans in Israel, behind Beitar Jerusalem.

 Fans have been known to yell racist slurs and insults at Arab and black players.
 Players on the team often face racist abuse from the team's own fans.
 Fans would yell anti-Arab slurs at Maharan Radi, an Arab player, and yell monkey noises at Baruch Dego, an Ethiopian-Jewish player.

 During the 2020–2021 protests against Benjamin Netanyahu, Maccabi fans attacked protestors with batons and broken bottles.

 November 2024 Amsterdam riots

-In November 2024, Maccabi fans clashed with pro-Palestinian protestors in Amsterdam after a UEFA Europa League match against Ajax.
-Prior to the clashes Maccabi fans attacked Arab residents of the city, stole and burned Palestinian flags, and yelled anti-Palestinian chants.
+In November 2024, Maccabi fans clashed with pro-Palestinian mob in Amsterdam after a UEFA Europa League match against Ajax.
+Prior to the clashes Maccabi fans were accused by pro-Palestinian activists for yelling anti-Palestinian chants, though it is unclear who started the clash first.
 Four local individuals who attacked Maccabi fans were given jail terms by Amsterdam district court.